martin2urban/docker-cheat-sheet/README.md

 If you are a complete Docker newbie, you should follow the [series of tutorials](https://docs.docker.com/engine/getstarted/) now.

-### macOS

-Download and install [Docker Community Edition](https://www.docker.com/community-edition). if you have Homebrew-Cask, just type `brew cask install docker`.
-Or Download and install [Docker Toolbox](https://docs.docker.com/toolbox/overview/).
-[Docker For Mac](https://docs.docker.com/docker-for-mac/) is nice, but it's not quite as finished as the VirtualBox install.
-[See the comparison](https://docs.docker.com/docker-for-mac/docker-toolbox/).

-> **NOTE** Docker Toolbox is legacy.
-You should to use Docker Community Edition, See [Docker Toolbox](https://docs.docker.com/toolbox/overview/).

 Once you've installed Docker Community Edition, click the docker icon in Launchpad.
 Then start up a container: